ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_in_groups.rst

 Naming Convention
 `````````````````

 As you may have noticed when looking under ``lib/ansible/modules/`` we support up to two directories deep (but no deeper), e.g. `databases/mysql`.
-This is used to group files on disk as well as group related modules in the Module Index, for example: :doc:`../list_of_database_modules`.
+This is used to group files on disk as well as group related modules into categories and topics the Module Index, for example: :doc:`../list_of_database_modules`.

 The directory name should represent the *product* or *OS* name, not the company name.